oemof/tespy/docs/tutorials/pygmo_optimization.rst

 OptimizationProblem class.
 We also have to pass

 - the variables to optimize,
-- the constraints to consider and
+- the constraints to consider,
-- the objective function name (you could define multiple in the :code:`get_objective` method if you wanted).
+- the objective function name (you could define multiple in the :code:`get_objective` method if you wanted) and
+- the optimization sense for each objective, here we pass :code:`[False]` since we want to maximize efficiency.

 We set one inequality constraint, namely that the pressure of the first extraction has to be higher than the pressure at the second one: